tdotdm/help/README.md

 # Help
-Written in Java, Help is a collection of utility methods with a fluent interface.
+Help is a collection of utility methods with a fluent interface.
 #### Inspiration
 I dislike having several utility classes with their own interface, style and approach.
 Therefore, I wanted to create a suite of utility classes that were all accessible through one standard entry point.
 Second, I like the intuitive nature of fluent interfaces, [AssertJ](https://assertj.github.io/doc/) as an example,